GE deal on Avio imminent after Safran sidelined: sources

 If a deal goes ahead, GE would likely seek a buyer - possibly state-backed Italian Strategic Fund (FSI) - for Avio's space assets, worth an estimated 200-300 million euros, sources said.

 While Safran would also be an obvious buyer for the space unit, such a move would face political opposition, according to Italian bankers involved.

-The government regards Avio, which supplies engine parts for Eurofighter Typhoons and also to engine makers GE and Rolls-Royce, as a strategic asset and is thought to be reluctant to let it fall into foreign hands.
+The government regards Avio, which supplies engine parts for Eurofighter Typhoons and also to engine makers GE and Rolls-Royce (RR.L), as a strategic asset and is thought to be reluctant to let it fall into foreign hands.

-In the summer, the government passed legislation giving it special powers in certain sensitive sectors such as defence.
+In the summer, the government passed legislation giving it special powers in certain sensitive sectors such as defense.